fenago/docker-course/md/lab_6.md

     welcome page, it will render on your terminal display in raw HTML format.

-In this section, we have successfully spawned two NGINX web server instances in the same Docker environment.
-We configured one instance to not expose any ports outside the default Docker network, while we configured the second NGINX instance to run on the same network but to expose port `80` to the host system on port `8080`.
-We saw how these containers could be accessed using a standard internet web browser as well as by the `curl` utility in Linux.

-During this exercise, we also saw how containers can use Docker networks to talk to other containers directly.
+During this exercise, we saw how containers can use Docker networks to talk to other containers directly.
 We used the `webserver1` container to call the IP address of the `webserver2` container and display the output of the web page the container was hosting.